boazbk/tcs/lec_05_infinite.md

 ## Deterministic finite automata (optional)

 All our computational models so far - Boolean circuits and straight-line programs -  were only applicable for _finite_ functions.
-In [chaploops](){.ref} we will present _Turing Machines_, which are the central models of computation for functions of unbounded input length.
+In [chaploops](){.ref} we will present _Turing machines_, which are the central models of computation for functions of unbounded input length.
 However, in this section we will present the more basic model of _deterministic finite automata_ (DFA).
 Automata can serve as a good stepping-stone for Turing machines, though they will not be used much in later parts of this book, and so the reader can feel free to skip ahead to [chaploops](){.ref}.